Foreign direct investment in China: Initial state policies

-To accelerate the process of opening to foreign capital and technology, the Chinese government provided presential treatments to foreign direct investment.
+Beginning in 1981, the Chinese government provided preferential treatment to foreign direct investment to accelerate the process of opening to foreign capital and technology.
 That included tax incentives and loosening of administration restrictions.
 The government initially passed laws like the Equity Joint Venture Income Tax Law, the Foreign Enterprise Income Tax Law and the Industrial and Commercial Tax Provisions, and further in the 1980s, the Regulations for the Implementation of the Law on Chinese-Foreign Equity Joint Ventures, the Law on Enterprises Operated Exclusively with Foreign Capital and the Provisions of the State Council on the Encouragement of Foreign Investment and the Law on Chinese–Foreign Contractual Joint Ventures.
+The early-to-middle 1980s changes permitted foreign investment through compensatory trade, materials processing, assembly, joint ventures, and complete foreign ownership.
+In 1991, China implemented further measures to attract FDI.

 Initiatives from central leadership were crucial in encouraging local officials and elites to engage with foreign direct investment.
 In a study on the foreign direct investment in Suzhou, political scientist David Zweig challenges the neoliberal model that suggests “foreign trade, with its diverse impact on industrial sectors, generates collective action among domestic coalitions who lobby for policy outcomes supporting their collective interests.”
 Zweig, however, does not find the elite in rural coastal China lobbying for more trade in a time when their own comparative advantage in foreign trade increased.
 What he found instead was the effects of state initiatives from central level in the penetration of foreign direct investment into rural China.
 He identifies two reasons for the phenomenon: 1) the farmers and managers of township and village enterprises either had to pay too high a cost to lobby for their interests or had no formal channel to influence policy-making; and 2) they lack the incentives to engage in foreign trade because of state monopoly over external interactions and the use of foreign exchange.
 Only after the state loosened the control over the use of the foreign currency earned through export did the rural elite make use of the low labor cost in the countryside, increase the amount of export, and import technology to improve the quality of production.